A Dynamical Lie-Algebraic Framework for Hamiltonian Engineering and Quantum Control: Preliminary

 Lemma \ref{lemma3} implies that the minimum number of elements in a Pauli-string generating set for the full $\mathfrak{su}(2^N)$ is $2N+1$.
 If the number of elements in the generating set attains this minimal size, one can decompose the original generating set into a small-sized universal subset $\mathcal{A}$ and a product-universal subset for the remaining part $\mathcal{B}$, and then form new generating sets \(\mathcal{A}'\) and $\mathcal{B}'$ through tensor product extension with the identity matrix and non-identity Pauli strings.
 After modification, \(|\mathcal{A}'| = |\mathcal{A}| + |\mathcal{B}|\), where the size remains \(2N+1\) without changing.
 Via decomposition and extension, Lemma \ref{lemma3} ensures no increase in $|\mathcal{A}'|$ and provides a way to modify the generating set for $\mathfrak{su}(2^N)$, which is related to Question 2.
 Based on this lemma, we will present a novel construction for the generating set of $\mathfrak{su}(2^N)$ with \(2N+1\) generators.

-\begin{lemma}\cite{zimboras2015symmetry} Let $\mathcal{P}=\{iH_1,\cdots,iH_p\}$ and $\mathcal{Q}=\{iH_{p+1},\cdots,iH_q\}$ be two sets of anti-Hermitian operators. $\mathcal{P}$ can simulate $\mathcal{Q}$ meaning that \(\langle \mathcal{P} \rangle_{Lie,\mathbb{R}} = \langle \mathcal{P} \cup \mathcal{Q} \rangle_{Lie,\mathbb{R}}\) if and only if (1) \( \dim[\mathcal{P}^{(2)}] = \dim[(\mathcal{P} \cup \mathcal{Q})^{(2)}] \) and (2) the central projections of $\mathcal{P}$ and $\mathcal{P} \cup \mathcal{Q}$ onto $\mathcal{C}$ are of the same rank, here $(\mathcal{P} )'$ represents the commutant of $(\mathcal{P} )$, $\mathcal{C}$ is the center of the commutant $(\mathcal{P} \cup \mathcal{Q})'$, and \(P^{(2)} = (P^{\otimes 2})' = \{ S \in \mathbb{C}^{d^2 \times d^2} \mid [S, M \otimes I_d + I_d \otimes M] = 0, \forall M \in P \}\),$d=2^N$ in $N$-qubit system. \end{lemma}
+\begin{lemma}[\cite{zimboras2015symmetry}] Let $\mathcal{P}=\{iH_1,\cdots,iH_p\}$ and $\mathcal{Q}=\{iH_{p+1},\cdots,iH_q\}$ be two sets of anti-Hermitian operators. $\mathcal{P}$ can simulate $\mathcal{Q}$, meaning that \(\langle \mathcal{P} \rangle_{Lie,\mathbb{R}} = \langle \mathcal{P} \cup \mathcal{Q} \rangle_{Lie,\mathbb{R}}\) if and only if (1) \( \dim[\mathcal{P}^{(2)}] = \dim[(\mathcal{P} \cup \mathcal{Q})^{(2)}] \) and (2) the central projections of $\mathcal{P}$ and $\mathcal{P} \cup \mathcal{Q}$ onto $\mathcal{C}$ are of the same rank, here $(\mathcal{P} )'$ represents the commutant of $(\mathcal{P} )$, $\mathcal{C}$ is the center of the commutant $(\mathcal{P} \cup \mathcal{Q})'$, and \(P^{(2)} = (P^{\otimes 2})' = \{ S \in \mathbb{C}^{d^2 \times d^2} \mid [S, M \otimes I_d + I_d \otimes M] = 0, \forall M \in P \}\),$d=2^N$ in $N$-qubit system. \end{lemma}

+Lemma~\ref{lemma2} gives an algebraic criterion for deciding when two anti-Hermitian generating sets \(\mathcal A=\mathcal P\) and \(\mathcal A'=\mathcal P\cup\mathcal Q\) generate the same DLA.
+It therefore provides a useful reference criterion for exact DLA invariance in Question~2, in the case where the generating set is enlarged.
+In the following discussion, we use this exact criterion as a baseline and then introduce diagnostic quantities for cases where exact invariance is not satisfied in Lemma~\ref{lemma2}.

-Lemma \ref{lemma2} provides a necessary and sufficient condition for quantum simulation equivalence between two sets of anti-Hermitian generators $\mathcal{A}=\mathcal{P}$ and $\mathcal{A}'=\mathcal{P} \cup \mathcal{Q}$, quantifying when one interaction set can reproduce the effective dynamics of another with $|\mathcal{A}|<|\mathcal{A}'|$.
-Consequently, it serves as a verification criterion for DLA invariance in Question 2.
-However, this lemma has limitation for answering Question 2, which will be discussed later.
-Regarding Question 3, to the best of our knowledge, no constructions of generating sets have been proposed for general DLA reduction.
-This paper aims to address this gap.
+Regarding Question 3, to the best of our knowledge, no constructions of generating sets have been proposed for DLA reduction.
+This paper aims to address this gap in the compact finite-dimensional setting.